 Apprenticeships in Sussex – Apprentice Ambassadors

 Working with Local Authority partners and the NCOP, SCTP has trained 80 apprentices from across Sussex in the last few years to act as Apprentice Ambassadors, and inspire other young people to take up an apprenticeship.
 The apprentices learn to share their apprenticeship experience by talking in schools, colleges and in community settings, and by taking part in video case study resources, helping to make young people aware of the opportunities available.

 The training enables the apprentices to speak confidently about apprenticeships, how to hold and engage an audience, how to tell their story and answer questions effectively.
 The apprentices have benefited by developing their confidence and interpersonal skills and their employer has the benefit of being promoted in the local community and supporting the development of their apprentice.

 Pictured on the left of this photo are two apprentice ambassadors from Brighton & Hove City Council.

 Presenting Apprenticeship Opportunities to Parents and Young People at Hove Town Hall

-On 4 July we arranged an event at Hove Town Hall called ‘Apprenticeships – busting the myths’.
+On 4 July SCTP, in partnership with Brighton & Hove City Council, arranged an event at Hove Town Hall called ‘Apprenticeships – busting the myths’.